Treaty of the Mapuá: Signing of the treaty

-There are very few historical records of what happened that week.
-Vieira mentions in his writings only one of the indigenous people who attended by name, namely Chief Piyé of the Aruã who lived on the island Caviana.
-Researchers rely on the collective memory of those who still live along the Mapuá to understand what took place.
-They relate that seven indigenous peoples were present at the ceremony, and that Chief Piyé refused to swear an oath of obedience to the King of Portugal.
+Vieira mentions in his writings only one of the indigenous leaders who attended by name, namely Chief Piyé of the Aruã who lived on the island Caviana.
+In his writings, Vieira calls him "the most intelligent of all" of those present.
+Piyé became mostly known for his refusal to swear an oath of obedience to the King of Portugal during the ceremony, arguing that it was the Portuguese who had been unfaithful to their King for their lack of friendship and obedience.

-In spite of these objections, a treaty was signed that granted the Portuguese the following rights: